macdleeuwen/myraekadleeuwen.github.io/_pages/research.md

 This paper argues that adaptive preferences (as theorized by feminist philosophers) can be used to demonstrate why the preferences of domestic animals are sometimes less instructive than they appear.

-#### The Moral Limits of Speculation

-This paper is about privacy and Taylor Swift :) specifically, about the strange and unsettling phenomenon of speculating about the private life of others.

 #### Public Explanations and the Shortcomings of Mechanistic Interpretability

 This paper is a critique of the growing trend in AI research to mechanistically explain the behavior of LLMs.

-#### We Should All Know Less About Each Other

-This paper is about why you shouldn't overshare, and why this observation is important to theorizing about the significance of privacy.

-#### Privacy is Not Control

-This paper argues that the foremost theories of the right to privacy, which say that privacy is essentially a right to control, fail.